CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 The monitors used to present the stimuli to the robot and the subject (at Bielefeld University) was a 24-inch Dell U2412M with an 16:10 IPS panel and a resolution of 1920:1200 @ 60 Hz.
 The refresh rate of this type is 8ms (gray to gray).
 The brightness was set to 100% (for this display type: 300 cd/m²).
-For this study, it is important to have the same resolution, i.e. 1920:1200 at a display size of 24 inches.
+For this study, it is important to have the same resolution, i.e., 1920:1200 and a display size of 24 inches.

 The exact physical setup will be described later.
-These are just the prerequisites you need to check.
+These are just the prerequisites you need to check/test first.

 ## Step 2: Software Requirements and Prerequisites

 In general, the software for this experiment has been designed and tested on Ubuntu Linux (16.04). **That's a prerequisite**.

-In case you a not familiar with *nix operating systems, it might be helpful to ask someone in your lab who is experienced to help you setting up the infrastructure.
-If you have basic knowledge about *nix operating systems, the next steps will be a "piece of cake".
+In case you a not familiar with Unix-like operating systems, it might be helpful to ask someone in your lab who is experienced, to help you setting up the infrastructure.
+If you have basic knowledge about Unix-like operating systems, the next steps will be a "piece of cake".

 Download Ubuntu 16.04: https://www.ubuntu.com/download/desktop/contribute?version=16.04.3&architecture=amd64
-and install it on the laptop/PC.
-Please note: do **not** use the Ubuntu Live Version ("Try Ubuntu" in the installer) , please **select** "Install Ubuntu" and proceed as explained in the Ubuntu installer routine.
+and install it on the experiment laptop/PC.
+Please note: do **not** use the Ubuntu Live Version ("Try Ubuntu" in the installer)
+, please **select** "Install Ubuntu" and proceed as explained in the Ubuntu installation routine.

-If you already have a machine with Ubuntu 16.04 installed that meets the requirements, check if you have sudo permissions, you will need them in the following steps.
+If you already have a machine with Ubuntu 16.04 installed, that meets the requirements, check if you have sudo permissions, you will need them in the following steps.

-Before proceeding, please execute this in a terminal in order to get your system up to date.
+Before proceeding installing the experiment software environment, please execute this in a terminal in order to get your system up-to-date.

 <pre>
 sudo apt update && sudo apt upgrade